-Q2 Apply using the application on the WRPHTC website.
+O2 Apply using the application on the WRPHTC website.

 In addition to student information, your application will include the project plan you created with your site supervisor and/or faculty mentor.
-Applications will be reviewed monthly during the school year, beginning August 1 and ending June 15 to select students for the fall, spring, and summer cohorts of the Future Leaders program.
+Applications will be reviewed at the end of each application window outlined below, in September, January, and June, to select students for the fall, spring, and summer cohorts of the Future Leaders program.
 Submit completed applications to wrphtc@arizona.edu.